 You (or Your Spouse) No Longer Put in Effort

 Author Matthew Fray wrote an article for the Huffington Post a few years ago called She Divorced Me Because I Left Dishes By The Sink that quickly blew up.
 In the article, Matthew discusses how his failure to address issues that were important to his spouse but not as important to him (like consistently putting away used dishes) eventually led to the end of their marriage.

 Relationships take work.
 In any marriage, both partners have to consistently devote time and effort to taking care of things that matter to their partner.

 If you find that you don't really care about helping manage the aspects of the marriage that your partner is concerned with—or vice versa—it could indicate a deeper rift in the relationship.

 No two marriages are the same.
 An issue that may result in divorce for one couple could be easily addressed by another.
 If you feel your marriage is on the rocks, you should consider seeing a couple's therapist with your partner—they may be able to help you identify key issues in the marriage and repair your relationship.

 If you do decide moving forward with a divorce is the right move for you, we can help.
-To schedule a consultation with experienced family lawyers who can help you tackle your divorce with confidence, contact us online or via phone at (310) 455-8364.
+To schedule a consultation with experienced Los Angeles lawyers who can help you tackle your divorce with confidence, contact us online or via phone at (310) 455-8364.